points to consider

 go on rugged 4wd tracks.
 What is the departure angle?

-sort of wiring has the trailer plug got?
+sort trailer plug has it?
 How many pins are there?
 Will you have

 to rewire the vehicles plug?
 Will they rewire it for me when I come to pick up